marcoparello/CTF-Writeups/UIUCTF-2024/Cryptography/X-Marked-the-Spot.md

 print("Key not found.
 Try adjusting the approach or assumptions.")
 ```

-Which I copied and pasted into a python file I had named `solve.py`.
-I then ran `solve.py`:
+I then copied and pasted into a python file I had named `solve.py`.
+I then executed `solve.py`:

 ![](../images/x-marked-the-spot-part-3.png)